Health Equity Task Force

 Under the direction of Director Ngozi Ezike, the Illinois Department of Public Health has made health equity an overarching goal and one of the agencies top priorities to eliminate disparities in health for all Illinoisans.
 This involves leading through a health equity lens to increase the effectiveness of programs and services administered through IDPH, that seek to increase health equity and eliminate health disparities through increased coordination with leadership, programs, and strategic partnerships.

 The COVID-19 pandemic has hurt all communities; however, data highlights a disproportionate burden among racial and ethnicity groups.
 As such, the Task Force works to stop the spread of the Coronavirus in disparate communities, and to better understand and address the social determinants of health that contribute to the disproportionate cases and fatalities of the Coronavirus.
 The Task Force consists of representatives from the Illinois Department of Public Health, other state and local agencies, and community partners statewide.
-Find a listing of the Task Force Representatives here.

 The COVID-19 Health Equity Task Force seeks to:

 - Identify emerging issues and patterns impacting medically and socially vulnerable communities and then assess and propose specific actionable recommendations.

 - Amplify critical unmet needs to key leaders and propose equitable solutions.

 - Provide timely equity analysis on issues to maximize benefit and avoid harm and inequitable outcomes for communities of concern.